mskell/mskell.github.io/_projects/2020-04-07-invisiblebearing.md

 Built at the Mozilla Open IoT Studio [Antruther Design Sprint](https://github.com/openiotstudio/general/blob/master/publications/openiot_digitalbook_anstruther.pdf) in 2016.
 In collaboration with Ali Napier & Dean Taylor from University of Dundee, Stefano Paradiso & Tommaso Laterza from Arduino and Zandr Milewski from Electric Imp.
 Invisible bearing was a working proof of concept only and was not deployed in the museum.

 ---
-### Further information
+## Further information

 Read more about [Invisible Bearing](https://github.com/openiotstudio/invisible-bearing) and download the [code](https://github.com/openiotstudio/invisible-bearing) it was running.
-Or read more about the [Mozilla Open IoT Studio] (https://github.com/openiotstudio/general).
+Or read more about the [Mozilla Open IoT Studio](https://github.com/openiotstudio/general).

 ![](/images/invisiblebearing/ib_reaper.jpg)